dsehnal/LiteMol/README.md

 Several examples of usage are also provided.
 It is recommended to use [TypeScript](https://www.typescriptlang.org/) for building apps based on LiteMol (or any other non-trivial JavaScript app for that matter), because you will get code completion and type checking.

-If you are interested in using LiteMol for simple visualization and do not need any special functionality, we suggest that you use the [PDB Component Library](https://www.ebi.ac.uk/pdbe/pdb-component-library/doc.html#a_LiteMol).

-An initial walkthrough for how to go about including LiteMol in your web pages can be found in the [FAQ section](#what-are-the-simplest-steps-to-load-a-molecule-in-litemol) and in the [SimpleController](examples/SimpleController) example.
+- An initial walkthrough for how to go about including LiteMol in your web pages can be found in the [FAQ section](#what-are-the-simplest-steps-to-load-a-molecule-in-litemol) and in the [SimpleController](examples/SimpleController) example.
+- Auto-generated source code documentation is available [here](https://webchemdev.ncbr.muni.cz/LiteMol/SourceDocs/).
+- If you are interested in using LiteMol for simple visualization and do not need any special functionality, you can use the [PDB Component Library](https://www.ebi.ac.uk/pdbe/pdb-component-library/doc.html#a_LiteMol) that provides an Angular wrapper for LiteMol.

-A list of steps for integrating LiteMol is available [here](docs/integrating.md).
-For basic information about extending LiteMol see the [extending](docs/extending.md) document.
+- A walkthrough for integrating LiteMol is available [here](docs/integrating.md).
+- For basic information about extending LiteMol see the [extending](docs/extending.md) document.

-For feature overview and usage of the ``Viewer`` app please refer to our [wiki](https://webchem.ncbr.muni.cz/Wiki/LiteMol:UserManual).
+- For feature overview and usage of the ``Viewer`` app please refer to our [wiki](https://webchem.ncbr.muni.cz/Wiki/LiteMol:UserManual).

 Project Structure Overview
 ========

-The code is structured into several parts:
+The code is structured into four modules:

   - `Core` - parsing, basic data representation
   - `Visualization` - wrapper around WebGL + geometry
   - `Bootstrap` - higher level wrapper around Core and Visualization
   - `Plugin` - React based UI

+Additionally, the [LiteMol Viewer](https://webchemdev.ncbr.muni.cz/LiteMol/Viewer/) application is available:

-  - `Viewer` - Host for plugin + example usage of the plugin
+  - `Viewer` - Host for plugin, integration with the PDBe services (electron density, validation, etc.) and CoordinateServer

+Auto-generated source code documentation is available [here](https://webchemdev.ncbr.muni.cz/LiteMol/SourceDocs/).

 Examples
 --------

 Examples are located in the folder `examples`.

-  - `SimpleController` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/SimpleController)) - Shows a simple way to create and instance of the plugin and load a molecule.
+  - `SimpleController` [ [source](https://github.com/dsehnal/LiteMol/tree/master/examples/SimpleController) | [view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/SimpleController) ] - Shows a simple way to create and instance of the plugin and load a molecule.
-  - `Commands` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/Commands)) - Shows how to control the plugin programmatically, how to consume plugin interactions, focus on certain elements in a molecule, etc.
+  - `Commands` [ [source](https://github.com/dsehnal/LiteMol/tree/master/examples/Commands) | [view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/Commands) ] - Shows how to control the plugin programmatically, how to consume plugin interactions, focus on certain elements in a molecule, etc.
-  - `CustomControls` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/CustomControls)) - Shows how to construct a custom control scheme for the plugin.
+  - `CustomControls` [ [source](https://github.com/dsehnal/LiteMol/tree/master/examples/CustomControls) | [view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/CustomControls) ] - Shows how to construct a custom control scheme for the plugin.
-  - `CustomDensity` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/CustomDensity)) - Shows how to download a PDB file, parse it, download density data and allow user interaction with them.
+  - `CustomDensity` [ [source](https://github.com/dsehnal/LiteMol/tree/master/examples/CustomDensity) | [view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/CustomDensity) ] - Shows how to download a PDB file, parse it, download density data and allow user interaction with them.
-  - `SplitSurface` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/SplitSurface)) - Shows how to create two complementary selections and display a surface for each of them.
+  - `SplitSurface` [ [source](https://github.com/dsehnal/LiteMol/tree/master/examples/SplitSurface) | [view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/SplitSurface) ] - Shows how to create two complementary selections and display a surface for each of them.
-  - `BinaryCIFInspect` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/BinaryCIFInspect)) - A simple app that enables a comparison of data inside CIF and BinaryCIF.
+  - `BinaryCIFInspect` [ [source](https://github.com/dsehnal/LiteMol/tree/master/examples/BinaryCIFInspect) | [view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/BinaryCIFInspect) ] - A simple app that enables a comparison of data inside CIF and BinaryCIF.
 Also shows how to use the LiteMol.Core code directly without including/instancing the plugin.
-  - `Transforms` ([view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/Transforms)) - This is a more complicated example that shows how to download multiple structures, apply a superposition algorithm, transform using a 4x4, and visualize them.
+  - `Transforms` [ [source](https://github.com/dsehnal/LiteMol/tree/master/examples/Transforms) | [view live](https://webchemdev.ncbr.muni.cz/LiteMol/Examples/Transforms) ] - This is a more complicated example that shows how to download multiple structures, apply a superposition algorithm, transform using a 4x4, and visualize them.

 To run the examples locally, simply open the corresponding ``index.html`` from the ``web/Examples`` directory in your favourite web browser (this is because the paths to the LiteMol CSS and JS are set up so that they can be shared